ISefa/new-plant-disease-dataset-background-remover/README.md

 After the model is trained, it is recommended that the images to be predicted be applied to the same function when making predictions.

-Required library installations are: pip install rembg pip install opencv-python pip install numpy pip install Pillow
+Required library installations are: pip install rembg, pip install opencv-python, pip install numpy, pip install Pillow.